 The impact that the growing demand for more flights has had on the environment is a major concern for many countries.
 Some people think that one way to limit the number of people travelling by air is to increase tax on flights….
 To what extent do you think this could solve the problem?

-The text in red is the kind of thing that examiners will see as memorised and it will not be counted and could go against you.
+The text in red is the kind of thing that examiners will see as memorised.
+In my view these types of sentences should be avoided.